 Goodbye, PMI!

-Familiarize yourself with your mortgage statements to keep track of principal payments.
-Also keep track of the price that other homes are purchased for in your neighborhood.
-You've been paying mostly interest if you closed your mortgage fewer than 5 years ago, so your principal most likely hasn't been reduced by much.
+Keep a running total of money going toward the principal.
+Also stay aware of how much other homes are selling for in your neighborhood.
+You've been paying mostly interest if your loan closed fewer than 5 years ago, so your principal most likely hasn't lowered much.

-Mortgage Headquarters of Missouri, Inc can answer questions about PMI and many others.
+Mortgage Headquarters of Missouri, Inc can help find out if you can eliminate your PMI.
 Give us a call: 5733029990.

 Got a Question?